cyprien5842/Personnal_work/README.md

 # 1.]
 How to setup the plugin ?

 It's easy !
-Create a shelf in Maya with the next script.
+Create a python shelf in Maya with the next script.

     import sys